exasol/virtual-schemas/doc/dialects/bigquery.md

 The SQL statement below creates the adapter script, defines the Java class that serves as entry point and tells the UDF framework where to find the libraries (JAR files) for Virtual Schema and database driver.

-List all the jars from Magnitude Simba JDBC driver.
+List all the JAR files from Magnitude Simba JDBC driver.

 ```sql
 CREATE JAVA ADAPTER SCRIPT SCHEMA_FOR_VS_SCRIPT.ADAPTER_SCRIPT_BIGQUERY AS